The Isaac Newton Group of Telescopes (ING) consists of the 4.2-m William

 The following members comprise the ING Board:

-- Prof Matthew Jarvis - University of Oxford
+- Prof Annette Ferguson - University of Edinburgh

 - Prof Stuart Littlefair - University of Sheffield